acampove/rx_run3/doc/maintenance.md

 Currently the command can add:

+- `mass`: The candidates masses are recalculated assuming that the two leptons are pions and kaons.
+Needed for misID studies.

 - `swp_jpsi_misid`: Branches corresponding to lepton kaon swaps that make the resonant mode leak into rare modes.
 Where the swap is inverted and the $J/\psi$ mass provided

 - `swp_cascade`: Branches corresponding to $D\to K\pi$ with $\pi\to\ell$ swaps, where the swap is inverted and the $D$ mass provided.

 - `hop`: With the $\alpha$ and mass branches calculated

 - `brem_track_2`: This will calculate branches associated to the brem correction.
     The branches will include:
     - Masses of B and Jpsi.
     - Momenta of mesons and electrons.
     - Derived quantities like `DIRA` or the `brem` categories.

 - `mva`: With the BDT branches
 - `smear`: This will calculate the smeared masses `B_Mass_smr` and `Jpsi_Mass_smr` and `q2_smr`.